jtl-scx/dev-guide/Guide/Channel-API.md

 ## Using the Seller-API directly

-In order to test Workflows and send Test Data to the Channel-API, you can directly use the Seller-API.
-See Documentation and Postman Collection in [Links and other Resources](Channel-API.md#Links%20and%20other%20Resources)
+In order to test out Workflows and to send Test Data to the Channel API, you can directly use the Seller API.
+See the Documentation and our Postman Collection in [Links and other Resources](Channel-API.md#Links%20and%20other%20Resources)

 # Seller Management

-A Channel need to manage their Seller Accounts by itself.
-JTL will never be aware of any credentials which are required by individual Seller to connect to certain Marketplace or external System (for example: API Credentials).
+A Channel must manage Seller Accounts by itself.
+JTL will never be aware of any credentials which are required by an individual Seller to connect to a Marketplace or an external System (including API Credentials).

-Each Channel must maintain a SignUp URL and Update URL.
-Those URLs pointing to a Login or Signup Page, hosted by the Channel itself.
-A Seller will create a SignUp or Update Session inside JTL-Wawi, which redirect the Seller together with a short-lived and unique SessionId to the Channel's hosted SignUp/Update URLs.
+Each Channel must maintain a SignUp URL and an Update URL.
+These URLs must point respectively to a Login or Signup Page hosted by the Channel itself.
+A Seller will create a SignUp or Update Session inside the JTL-Wawi, which will redirect the Seller together with a short-lived and unique SessionId to the Channel's hosted SignUp and Update URLs.

 ![](seller_signup.png)